On entropic uncertainty relations for measurements of energy and its "complement": Preliminaries

 Such expressions are typical in considering eigenstates of complementary observables in finite dimensions.
 For equidistant levels, we will deal just with two complementary observables.
 In the context of uncertainty relations, this question was analyzed in \cite{kraus87}.
 The main question is how to treat the case of unequally spaced energy levels \cite{pegg98}.

-In principle, the parameter $\tau$ can be varied continuously.
-In this way, we have arrived at an over-complete set of kets of the form (\ref{taush1}).
-It is generally impossible to pick out a subset of $d+1$ states $|\tau\rangle$ that are orthogonal \cite{pegg98}.
+The parameter $\tau$ in (\ref{taush1}) can be varied continuously.
+Thus, we have arrived at an over-complete set of kets of the form (\ref{taush1}).
+It is generally impossible to build an orthonormal basis of such states \cite{pegg98}.
 Nevertheless, one is able to get a non-orthogonal resolution of the identity on $\hh_{d+1}$.
 Suppose that the ratios $\veps_{n}/\veps_{1}$ are rational numbers or can be sufficiently closely approximated by them.
 For the former, we write

 where integers $B_{n}$ and $A_{n}$ are mutually prime.
 By $r_{1}$, one denotes the lowest common multiple of the values of $A_{n}$ for $n>1$.
 Defining $r_{0}=0$ and $r_{n}=r_{1}B_{n}/A_{n}$ for $n>1$, we deal with integer numbers $r_{n}$.
 This results in the formula